INCA TRAIL IN MARCH

 - Train tracks from Aguas Calientes can be blocked by a mudslide.

-- The views are extremely limited after the second day, because of the thick mist.
+- The views are extremely limited in some areas especially on the third day because of the thick mist.

 Recommendations